Most Americans have used FedEx at some point to deliver or receive packages, as it’s one of the most reliable courier services in the country.

 9. Recipient Not In/Business Closed

-The “Recipient Not In/Business Closed” status means that FedEx was able to attempt the delivery process; however, no one was available to receive the package.
+The “Recipient Not In/Business Closed” status means that FedEx could attempt the delivery process; however, no one could receive the package.

 10. Prerouted Meter Package